SterlingOrth/Express_Notes/DIRECTIONS.md

 ## Bonus

+Opposite of

+app.delete for route

+send up note to delete

+params L@@k at final star wars params

+read database, parse it

+match and delete on they want to delete

+resave res.json whole db

+similar to post, extra step query params

 You haven’t learned how to handle DELETE requests, but this application has that functionality in the front end.
 As a bonus, see if you can add the DELETE route to the application using the following guideline: